How to Grow a Drought-Resistant Desert Globemallow Plant

 Decorations in the Desert Southwest

-An apricot desert globemallow plant (Sphaeralcea ambigua) makes the Desert Southwest area even more beautiful and is a great pollinator for native bees and butterflies.
+The stunning desert globemallow plant (Sphaeralcea ambigua) is a familiar sight all over the desert Southwest and a popular attraction for the native bees and butterflies.
 You can find them in many areas of the Southwest—along dirt roads; dry, rocky slopes; on the edges of sandy marshes; and many other areas.
-You may have heard of this plant by one of its more common names—desert hollyhock, apricot mallow, sore-eye poppy, Parish mallow, mal de ojo, or rough-leaf apricot mallow—but they are all referring to the same plant that thrives here in the Southwest, and I hope this E-book will teach you all about this beautiful, drought-resistant plant.
+You may have heard of this plant by one of its more common names—desert hollyhock, apricot mallow, sore-eye poppy, Parish mallow, mal de ojo, or rough-leaf apricot mallow—but they are all referring to the same plant that thrives here in the Southwest, and I hope this article will teach you all about this beautiful, drought-resistant plant.
 Then hopefully, you too will soon have one growing in your own backyard.

 FYI: The name “sore-eye poppy” refers to eye irritation caused by the tiny hairs that are all over the plant, so don’t handle the plant and rub your eyes.